Maysville-Mason County Recreation Park

 Danny Hay Skate Park

-The skate park is located in downtown Maysville behind the Mason County Public Library at 218 East Third Street.
+The skate park is located on Forest Avenue in the east end of downtown Maysville.
 Several ramps and smooth concrete surfaces allow skateboarders to test their skills.
 Open year-round.

 Second Street Mall

 Second Street Mall is a shady oasis in the midst of downtown, featuring cafe tables and small covered stage.
 Second Street Mall is between Market and Sutton streets and is accessible from McDonald Parkway as well as Second Street.
 To reserve the Second Street Mall for an event, contact Caroline Reece at firstname.lastname@example.org or 606-563-2596, ext.
 105.

 Located on Union Street in the East End, has a picnic shelter, basketball courts and playground equipment.

 Located on the south side of West Second Street between Wall and Short streets.